Compare any two graphics cards:

 OpenGL Version OpenGL 3.3 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the max amount of data (measured in MB per second) that can be moved across the external memory interface in one second.
+Memory Bandwidth: Bandwidth is the max amount of data (measured in megabytes per second) that can be transferred over the external memory interface in one second.
 The number is calculated by multiplying the bus width by its memory speed.
-In the case of DDR memory, it must be multiplied by 2 once again.
+If it uses DDR RAM, it should be multiplied by 2 once again.
 If it uses DDR5, multiply by 4 instead.
-The higher the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

 Display Prices